FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-2"></a> 5.1.2 Organisation query

-In customer category 1 organisation query, the response includes the information of the organisation that was the object of the query, information of persons who are beneficiaries of the organisation, customership information of the organisation, and information of accounts and safety deposit boxes the organisation owns or has access right to during the investigation period.
+In customer category 1 organisation query, the response includes the information of the organisation that was the object of the query, information of persons who are beneficiaries of the organisation and information of accounts and safety deposit boxes the organisation owns or has access right to during the investigation period.
 Other legal persons who own or have access right to these accounts or safety deposit boxes are not returned.
+If the organisation owns any accounts or safety deposit boxes in the credit institution, organisation's customership data is returned.
 Lawyer's customer asset accounts are not returned.
+If the organisation does not have any accounts in the credit institution, response "NFOU" is returned.

 *__Table 5.1.2.1:__ Limitations to queries for an organisation.
 This query category contains queries with a company's name and queries with legal person's registration number*